 No, it’s not the same as regular ol’ charcoal — I’m sorry to say that you can’t just run out to the BBQ and grab a chunk of charcoal for this recipe (that would be pretty convenient)!

-When you apply activated charcoal to your teeth, it draws away impurities, gently lifting stains away.
-Pretty cool, right!?
+When you use activated charcoal for teeth whitening, it gently lifts stains away.

 - Coconut and sesame seed oil: commonly used for oil pulling, these oils bind to bacteria in the mouth which then get spit out along with the oil

 - Peppermint essential oil: leaves breath fresh while also helping minimize bacteria

 - Baking soda: neutralizes odor and helps gently polish stains away

 RELATED | Oil Pulling: Everything You Need to Know

 - 1/2 cup coconut oil, solid but at room temperature